-In climate push, Microsoft to erase its carbon footprint from atmosphere
+Microsoft to erase its carbon footprint, past and future, in climate push

 Amazon.com Inc (AMZN.O), the world’s largest online retailer, last year pledged to be “net zero carbon” by 2040 and to buy 100,000 electric delivery vans from a startup, after employee activists pushed the retailer to take a tougher stance on climate change.

-Microsoft plans to become net zero carbon a decade earlier than Amazon, although this is in part because its emissions are roughly a third less.
+Microsoft plans to become net zero carbon a decade earlier than Amazon, although its emissions are roughly a third of Amazon’s.

 Microsoft expects to release 16 million metric tons of carbon in 2020, including indirect emissions from activities like corporate travel.